realbillwong/logstashUDP/README.md

 * `type` - `@log4js-node/logstashudp`
 * `host` - `string` - hostname (or IP-address) of the logstash server
 * `port` - `integer` - port of the logstash server
-* `layout` - (optional, defaults to dummyLayout) - used for the message field of the logstash data (see layouts)
+* `layout` - (optional, defaults to dummyLayout) - used for the message field of the logstash data (see [layouts](https://github.com/log4js-node/log4js-node/blob/master/docs/layouts.md))
-* `extraDataProvider` - function (optional, defaults to put the second param of log to fields) - used to enhance the object sent to Logstash via UDP. this will be passed the log event and should return a object.

 ## Example
 ### default config